FREQUENTLY ASKED QUESTIONS

 Q: What can my daughter do in the summer to prepare for volleyball try-outs in August?

 A: There are many ways to prepare or improve a players skills.
 Players can attend open gyms in the summer, take advantage of private lessons, play sand volleyball, do strength training including running, and attend summer camps.
 Many JO programs offer a wide variety of camps for all skill development to working on specific position training.
 There is an Armstrong Summer Volleyball Camp offered at Armstrong High School typically in July for a small fee.
-For information on the Armstrong camp, please look the the summer camp tab here.
+For information on the Armstrong camp, please check here.

 Q: Who can attend the open gyms?